fscek/moj-zet-app-guide/docs/index.md

 This guide explains how to create a personal QR code or blank NFC tag that the app recognises the same way it would an official sticker.
 You can then keep it in your wallet, on your keychain, or on a personally written NTAG213 sticker or an NTAG213 keychain.

-For official app installation and usage instructions, see [this guide](https://www.zet.hr/cijene-prodaja-i-placanje/aplikacija-mojzet/8098).
+For official app installation and usage instructions, see [this guide](https://www.zet.hr/cijene-prodaja-i-placanje/aplikacija-mojzet/8098){:target="_blank" rel="noopener"}.

 ---